On this page

 Is an obituary the same as a death certificate?

-No. An obituary is usually a public notice or memorial writeup.
-A death certificate is an official record handled through a state vital records office.
+No. An obituary is usually a public notice or memorial writeup, often published by the family in a local newspaper or on a memorial site.
+A death certificate is an official record handled through a state vital records office that documents the cause of death, attending physician, and other official details.
+Obituaries are publicly accessible and useful for research; death certificates are restricted documents in most states.

 Can I use these searches for jobs, housing, or insurance decisions?